-Previously adopted WMM 4.4-6, identified in the WRSP EIR, would continue to apply to the Urban Reserve area and requires that specific plans and/or development plans include emission-reducing measures such as transit and pedestrian-oriented facilities, bike paths, and the measures identified in WMM 4.4-4.
+Previously adopted WMM 4.4-6, identified in the WRSP EIR, would continue to apply to the Urban Reserve area and requires that specific plans and/or development plans include emission-reducing measures such as transit and pedestrian-oriented facilities, bike paths, and the measures identified in WMM

+4.4-4.
+Project Measures to Reduce Operational Emissions.
 These measures would reduce the generation of ROG, NOx and CO emissions due to future development of the Urban Reserve area.
-Nonetheless, operational emissions likely would exceed PCAPCD thresholds even with mitigation, resulting in a significant and unavoidable impact.
+Nonetheless, operational emissions likely would exceed PCAPCD thresholds, even with mitigation, resulting in a significant and unavoidable impact.